systemjs/systemjs/README.md

   <script src="/path/to/loader.js"></script>
 ```

-The 60KB Esprima parser is dynamically included when loading an ES6 module format only.
+The [Traceur](https://github.com/google/traceur-compiler) parser is dynamically included when loading an ES6 module format only.

 Without the parser, the polyfill and loader are roughly 20KB combined and minified.